Ed Gawlinski pointed out that today is St. Stephen’s Day. He wrote…

 Many thanks to Ed Gawlinski for letting us know about St. Stephen’s Day and for the midi tune of the Wren Song!

 This article was posted on Thursday, December 27th, 2007 at 4:28 pm and is filed under Countries & Cultures, England, Holidays Around the World, Ireland, Mama Lisa, St. Stephen's Day, United Kingdom, Wren's Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Happy Saint Stephen’s Day”